Danielar7348/Danielar7348.github.io/_posts/2018-12-21-weekly-reflect.md

 ## Describe your process.

--   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_
+-   What questions, strategies, help from peers or teacher, or thinking got you to this point?
 <!--- Delete this comment and add your writing -->

 ## Explain your code.

 -   Choose a significant part of your program (15 lines max) and paste it below.
-Do not insert your entire program here. _then delete this instruction_
+Do not insert your entire program here.
--   Explain each argument in the code section. _then delete this instruction_
+-   Explain each argument in the code section.
--   Tell us how it functions independently and within the whole program _then delete this instruction_
+-   Tell us how it functions independently and within the whole program

 * * *